gregorymarkthomas/backstackjs/README.md

    `<script src="lib/backstackjs/js/backstack.js" type="text/javascript"></script>`

 4. Create (optional) `<nav>` element.
-   * `tabs-toolbar` forces this element to only use the space it needs.
+   * `tabs-toolbar` forces this element to only use the space it needs
-   * `container`'s properties' is of your choosing.
+   * `container`'s CSS entry is of your choosing
    * `<button>` with class `"bs-override-back"` is a backstack.js-compatible back button

    ```